Introduction to Web Design and Development

-Good web design and development is more than just good-looking colours, a smooth layout and fancy elements.
-It is an art, and at the heart of it all, it aims to deliver an experience that gets the visitor to achieve their goal when they first clicked on the link.
-For an online clothing store, this goal would be to get the visitor to purchase the item of their choice, at the price of their liking, in the easiest and quickest way possible.
-For a fitness blog, it could be to educate the visitor about fitness.
-Colours and layouts do play major roles in web design and development, but they work best when they are chosen and implemented through an effective process.
+Good web design and development are more than just good-looking colors, a smooth layout, and fancy elements.
+It is an art, and at the heart of it all, it aims to deliver an experience that gets the visitor to achieve their goal when they first click on the link.
+For an online clothing store, this goal would be to get the visitor to purchase the item of their choice, at the price of their liking, most easily and quickly as possible.
+A fitness blog could be to educate the visitor about fitness.
+Colors and layouts play significant roles in web design and development, but they work best when chosen and implemented effectively.

-Ten steps for effective web design and development are as follows
+The ten steps for effective web design and development are as follows:

-Before you begin the actual web design and development, you need to be clear about the goals of the project.
-What is your client or organization looking to achieve with this website redesign or new website project?
-What is the main purpose of this website?
-Is it to sell some products, generate awareness of the brand, provide a contact point for potential customers, or something else?
-A website does not have to be restricted to just one either.
-It could do all of the above, and more.
+Before you begin the web design and development, you need to be clear about the project’s goals.
+What is your client or organization looking to achieve with this redesign or new website project?
+What is the primary purpose of this website?
+Is it to sell some products, generate brand awareness, provide a contact point for potential customers, or something else?
+A website does not have to be restricted to just one, either.
+It could do all of the above and more.
 These goals have to be clear right from the get-go.
-Ask your client or your manager about these goals, or yourself if this is a project you are undertaking on your own.
-If the goals are not clear, hold discussions to make them clear and highlight them.
+Ask your client or manager about these goals or yourself if this is a project you are undertaking on your own.
+If the plans are unclear, hold discussions to clarify them and highlight them.
 A clear direction is necessary before going forward.

-A website can have artistic elements, but it is not an art piece in itself.
+A website can have artistic elements but is not an art piece.
 It is a portal and an interface with a set of functions.
-This function could be to entertain, educate, sell, inform or provide access to services.
-Whatever be the service, the website’s design should focus on meeting this.
-Goals are especially important if you are doing a redesign of a website.
+This function could be to entertain, educate, sell, inform, or provide access to services.
+Whatever the service, the website’s design should focus on meeting this.
+Goals are critical if you are doing a redesign of a website.
 You need to ask and know why the redesign is being done.
-Is it to increase the site’s efficiency, or to correct certain errors or bring it closer to the client’s goals?
+Is it to increase the site’s efficiency, correct specific errors or bring it closer to the client’s goals?

-The goal of a website plays a big role in how it is designed.
+The goal of a website plays a significant role in how it is designed.
 For instance, the website for any news publication would be minimalist, with the interface solely aimed at delivering news content.
-In contrast, a web design and development studio’s goal would be to dazzle the visitor with its design and creativity.
-You can expect a lot of visuals, imagery and strong colours.
+In contrast, a web design and development studio aims to dazzle visitors with design and creativity.
+You can expect a lot of visuals, imagery, and intense colors.

-Your audience is a big consideration when determining the look and function of your website.
+Your audience is a significant consideration when determining the look and function of your website.
 After all, the website is for them and not just for your or your clients.
-Every element in an audience demographics can influence the design, including age, gender, technical competency and profession.
+Every element in an audience’s demographics can influence the design, including age, gender, technical competency, and profession.
 For example, a website for real estate agents would be very different from that aimed at young video game players.
-Usability would be much more important if your target audience is older and less technically savvy.
-Apart from the general aesthetic, the target audience you focus on will also determine smaller details like the font sizes and colour palette.
+Usability would be much more critical if your target audience is older and less technically savvy.
+Apart from the general aesthetic, the target audience you focus on will also determine more minor details like the font sizes and color palette.

 When you define your target audience, you need to determine their: